Welcome to the Bridgerton Browntable!

 QUESTION: And finally — infamously unhelpful, overweight Corgi, Newton.
 Yay or nay?

 MR: The most important character in the second book other than Kate and Anthony.
-Netflix better tread carefully here because if they mess him up I’ll never forgive them.
+Netflix better tread carefully here because if Bridgerton messes him up I’ll never forgive them.

 MC: Is this a trick question?
 The answer is obviously yes!
 There is no other acceptable response.
 I would argue that he’s even more important than Kate and Anthony, because where would they be without him.